 This brings us to the low-carb v. fat debate.
 Are you fine with higher fat so long as the ice cream is low-carb, or are you okay with a moderate (I’d argue still low) amount of carbs with less fat?

 Heavy Whipping Cream

 When you use heavy whipping cream to eliminate carbs, you’re amping up your fat intake big time, along with calories.
 If doing so is built into your diet plan, proceed forth.
-Just know that one serving of ice cream with heavy whipping cream contains 842 calories, 99 grams of fat, 0 grams of carbs, and 2 grams of protein.
+Just know that one 1/2 cup serving of ice cream with heavy whipping cream contains 421 calories, 50 grams of fat, 0 grams of carbs, and 1 gram of protein.
 Again, if this is something that doesn’t concern you, awesome!